 Article image

-After giving birth to James in 1924 as a young single mother in Harlem, Baldwin's mother married a Baptist minister when her son was 3 years old.
-Baldwin's complicated relationship with his father would later inspire his first novel, 1953’s dynamic Go Tell It on the Mountain, which also tackles issues of race, rage, religion, and identity.
+Baldwin was born in 1924 in Harlem, where he grew up with a young single mother.
+His mother married a Baptist minister when Baldwin was 3 years old, and his complicated relationship with the man later inspired his first novel, 1953’s dynamic Go Tell It on the Mountain, which also tackles issues of race, rage, religion, and identity.

 Baldwin was a curious, voracious reader and writer from an early age.
-Over the years, he grew into a true boundary-pushing intellectual who unapologetically expressed his rage through his writing, shining a light on the continued oppression of Black people, homosexuals — he was one of the first writers to address homosexuality outright — and anyone who didn’t fit into the American mainstream.
+Over the years, he grew into a true boundary-pushing intellectual who unapologetically expressed his rage through his writing, shining a light on the continued oppression of Black people, the LGBTQ+ community — he was one of the first writers to address homosexuality outright — and anyone who didn’t fit into the American mainstream.

 Baldwin’s ideas were, and continue to be, hugely influential.
-He inspired other legendary writers — everyone from Maya Angelou to Toni Morrison — and wrote bravely and openly on topics that are still crucial and complex today, despite being criticized for it in his time.
+He inspired many other legendary writers, from Maya Angelou to Toni Morrison, and wrote bravely and openly on topics that are still crucial and complex today, despite being criticized for it in his time.

-His most famous writings tackle issues of race, homosexuality, social justice, and spirituality, laying out the complexities of being a gay Black man in America.
+His most famous writings tackle issues of race, homosexuality, social justice, and spirituality, thoroughly and deftly laying out the complexities of being a gay Black man in America.
 His ability to distill nuanced ideas into dynamic prose and poetry has made his work an invaluable part of the American literary canon.

 You think your pain and your heartbreak are unprecedented in the history of the world, but then you read.